-Co-requisite: Concert, Symphonic or Wind Ensemble This group studies and performs a variety of literature, including swing, jazz, and
+Co-requisite: Concert, Symphonic or Wind Ensemble

 This group studies and performs a variety of literature, including swing, jazz, and rock.
 Each year, the group performs at concerts, adjudicated festivals, and various civic occasions.
 Special emphasis is placed on developing improvisation skills and ensemble playing.
 Membership requires a high degree of musical skill and personal discipline.
 This class may be taken for a grade or pass/fail.